0cjs/sedoc/ee/tools/Rigol-DS1000Z.md

 - 7.0" WVGA (800×480) screen
 - Sample rate 1 Gsa/s, 500 Msa/s, 256 Msa/s w/1, 2, 4 channels enabled.
 - 24 Mpoints memory (split between all enabled channels)
+- 64 levels of intensity grading for display persistence.
+- Hardware frequency counter (works when only part cycle on screen)
+- Decoding is on-screen only, but you can have two decoders running at once and can trigger from the decode.

 ### Settings Reset/Save/Load